-Some welding processes resemble both soldering and brazing and that molten metal is applied to produce a joint between the two pieces.
+Some welding processes resemble both soldering and brazing and molten metal is applied to produce a joint between the two pieces.
 However, in welding, the added metal is, more often than not, of similar composition to the metals being joined, and the joined pieces are melted locally so differences between the weld metal and the pieces being joined are structural rather than compositional.

 Welding calls for rather different techniques to those employed in brazing and soldering.
 The speed of working is particularly important if complete melting of the metal near the joint is to be avoided.
-Some welding processes rely on pressure to effect the joining of the two halves and in such cases, no metal is added to form a joint, the weld metal being provided by the two parts being joined.
+Some welding processes rely on pressure to affect the joining of the two halves and in such cases, no metal is added to form a joint, the weld metal being provided by the two parts being joined.
 Thus we have both fusion and pressure-welding processes, as indicated in the picture.

 - Fusion Welding Processes

 In all fusion welding, high temperatures are employed in or to melt the parts quickly.
 In this way damage to the unmelted metal near the weld is minimized since the time at high tempera is reduced.
 Also, heat must be supplied fast because the pieces being joined will conduct heat away from the weld area at a quite high rate.

 Fusion welding can be classified according to the source of heat.
 The most common sources are gas flame and electric arc, chemical reactions, laser beams, and electron beams are also used in special applications.

 Gas flames usually use acetylene and oxygen, since both gases are readily available and very high temperatures are easily attained Hydrogen and oxygen can be used to get even higher temperatures by the atomic hydrogen welding torch, which uses an electric arc to supplement the heat of combustion.